-- Devon Mama says, “Turn it into a construction site; get out their diggers, dumpers and tractors and let them literally shovel snow!
+- Devon Mama says, “Turn a snowy garden into a construction site; get out their diggers, dumpers and tractors and let them literally shovel snow!

-- Using an ice tray, leave lego figures in water overnight and let them freeze.
+- Using an ice tray, leave lego figures in water overnight outside (or in your freezer) and let them freeze.
 The next day, excavate them using sticks or something else safe to use.
 Tell the children you need to set them free! (or just put in the freezer until they’re ready).

 - Fill used plastic water bottles with watered down paint, and spray onto snow through the nozzle!
 Make patterns, ask children to write their own names or just make swirly patterns.
 Children really love this!